holycrap872/ucls-fishy/README.md

 6. Have a "score" variable that shows how many fish the user has eaten
     - Hint: You will need to create your own variable
 7. Reset the game when the user runs out of lives
-8. Instead of having one "dinner fish" have a a bunch of them
+8. Instead of having one "dinner fish" have a bunch of them
     - Hint: Add more fish to the `other_fishes` list
     - Hint: Use a loop to iterate through all the `other_fishes` and move them all